machwert/sf_event_mgt_multidates/Readme.md

 - Can be configured to send FluidEmails
 - Can be configured to show registration forms in detail view
 - Uses Xclasses (see ext_localconf.php) to extend sf_event_mgt_multidates
-- jQuery must be implemented, otherwise registration with multidates does not work
 - Attention: For new registrations 'deadline expired' and 'event expired' checks are removed (sf_event_mgt/Classes/Service/RegistrationService.php::checkRegistrationSuccess is Xclassed)
-- Most probably need to adjust the shipped fluid templates in sf_event_mgt_multidates/Resources/Private/Extension/sf_event_mgt/.. to your need
+- Most probably you need to adjust the shipped fluid templates in sf_event_mgt_multidates/Resources/Private/Extension/sf_event_mgt/.. to your need

 ## Installation